opentrials/docs/docs/developers/index.md

 OpenTrials project has 4 main components:
   - [Collectors](https://github.com/opentrials/collectors): contains logic for
-gathering data (ex: scrapers) and manages the schema for our `warehouse` database that keeps the data collected from different sources
+gathering data (e.g. scrapers) and manages the schema for our `warehouse` database that keeps the data collected from different sources
   - [Processors](https://github.com/opentrials/processors): contains logic for
 normalizing and enriching data in our `warehouse` and API `database` and manages our file storage